Quazi Sazzad Ali Zahir

-Lieutenant Colonel (Retd.)
 Quazi Sazzad Ali Zahir (born April 11, 1951) is a veteran of the Bangladesh Liberation War.
 The Bangladesh government awarded him the Bir Protik gallantary award for his bravery in the war.
 He was conferred with the Independence Award, Bangladesh's highest civilian in 2013 and India's fourth highest civilian award the Padma Shri on November 9, 2021.

 Early life

 Zaheer was born in Chausai, Daudkandi Upazila, Comilla District on 11 April 1951. in East Pakistan now Bangladesh.